 Before diagnosis of any transmission complaint is attempted, there must be an understanding of oil checking procedures and what appearance the oil should have.
 Many times a transmission malfunction can be traced to low oil level, incorrect dipstick, improper reading of dipstick, or oil appearance; therefore, a careful analysis of the condition of oil and the level may eliminate needless repairs.

-When checking oil level in the Turbo Hydra-matic 400, the procedure outlined in Paragraph 7D-41, subparagraph C, should be observed to obtain the most accurate reading.
+When checking oil level in the Turbo Hydra-matic 400, the procedure outlined in the Maintenance Section should be observed to obtain the most accurate reading.